aithedev/skid-wiki/README.md

 [`Glen#2555`](https://img.lead-tool.win/i/raw/G8NJOu0) Reaper's little boyfriend that asks for someone to make a tool for him and sells it as its own.
 Makes death threats and and talks a lot of shit for a little australian kid.

+[`discord.gg/emo`](https://discord.gg/emo) "Full of retarded egoistic niggers who cry when "Lizard Squad" is mentioned or ban you for no reason (https://imgur.com/5yt0EWc)" - lewd

 #### If you want to contribute, create an issue or pull request.